dntan/PSMSTeams/README.md

 =========================================================

-/* Adding Users to Private Channels via CSV (have you csv ready beforehand use header cname for channel name and email for emails) */
+#Adding Users to Private Channels via CSV (have you csv ready beforehand use header cname for channel name and email for emails)

 Reference: https://medium.com/@joaquin.guerrero/adding-bulk-users-to-teams-private-channels-8c9c8e563900